parroty/excoveralls/README.md

 Output to the shell is the same as running the command `mix coveralls` (to suppress this output, add `"print_summary": false` to your project's `coveralls.json` file).
 In a similar manner to `mix coveralls.detail`, reported source code can be filtered by specifying arguments using the `--filter` flag.

 Output reports are written to `cover/excoveralls.xml` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.

+### [mix coveralls.cobertura] Show coverage as Cobertura report
+This task displays coverage information at the source-code level formatted as a [Cobertura](https://cobertura.github.io/cobertura/) document.
+The report follows a format supported by [Gitlab](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization.html) code coverage visualization.
+Output to the shell is the same as running the command `mix coveralls` (to suppress this output, add `"print_summary": false` to your project's `coveralls.json` file).
+In a similar manner to `mix coveralls.detail`, reported source code can be filtered by specifying arguments using the `--filter` flag.

+Output reports are written to `cover/cobertura.xml` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.

 ### [mix coveralls.lcov] Show coverage as lcov report (Experimental)
 This task displays coverage information at the line level formatted as a lcov.